Last Updated: September 3, 2024

 Not far away from Trump Tower, Donald owns several units in a building called Trump Park Avenue, overlooking Central Park.

-He also owns a 213-acre estate called Seven Springs located in Westchester County, New York.
+He also owns a 213-acre estate called Seven Springs, located in Westchester County, New York.
 He bought this property in 1995 for $7.5 million.
-He famously once allowed Libyan dictator Moammar Gadhafi to stay on the property in a large Bedouin-style tent when he was in town for the United Nations General Assembly.
+He famously once rented the estate to Libyan dictator Muammar Gaddafi, who planned to sleep in a large Bedouin-style tent on the lawn when he was in town for the United Nations General Assembly.
+After a local uproar, Gaddafi stayed elsewhere.

 In the 1980s, Trump paid $10 million for a 17-acre estate in Florida called Mar-a-Lago which he has referred to as "The Winter White House" during his time as President.
 Technically he acquired the property over two transactions totaling $10 million, as we'll explain in a moment.